Glam Media moves closer to IPO, filing seen in Q2

 Glam's moves to select IPO underwriters were first reported by Bloomberg on Wednesday.

 The "bake-off" process in which banks pitch their services to handle Glam's IPO wrapped up a few weeks ago and Glam is currently deciding which firms will lead the offering.
-Bank of America, Citi and Credit Suisse are also in the running to have a role in the offering, according to the sources.
+Bank of America (BAC.N), Citi (C.N) and Credit Suisse CSGN.VX are also in the running to have a role in the offering, according to the sources.

 (Reporting by Alexei Oreskovic, editing by Bernard Orr)